edeprince3/pdaggerq/README.md

     //     + 0.50 JA* PA* LA SA (PAKA|IASA)
     //     - 0.50 JA* PA* LA RA (PARA|IAKA)

-Note that all of the terms with > four operators canceled, so they don’t get inted.
+Note that all of the terms with > four operators canceled, so they are not printed